Ouija: Origin of Evil: Production

-Although the first film in the Ouija series was a success commercially, its critical reception was less than stellar.
+Although the first film in the Ouija series was a success commercially, it was not well received by critics.
 As a result, Jason Blum wanted to make a film that was significantly different from the original.
-This appealed to director Mike Flanagan who stated in an interview that he has an "allergy to sequels".
+This appealed to director Mike Flanagan who stated in an interview that he has an "allergy to sequels."
 Blum let Flanagan work on the type of horror film he wanted which was a period piece that dealt with a family dynamic.
 There was some talk from the beginning about whether or not the film should have any connections at all to the original, but Flanagan himself was opposed to this, and instead opted to make subtle references to the original to welcome new viewers while also entertaining fans of the original.

-The 1980 movie The Changeling was an influence on the film.
-Flanagan screened the earlier film for his director of photography "like ten times".
-He watched such horror classics as The Exorcist and The Watcher in the Woods.
+Regarding it as an influence, Flanagan screened the 1980 film The Changeling for his director of photography "like ten times."
+Flanagan also watched such horror classics as The Exorcist and The Watcher in the Woods.
 It was then that the pair hit off the idea to film the movie as if it were made during the 1970s, using only technology that would only have been available at the time.

 Production in Los Angeles commenced in September 2015 and wrapped in October 2015.
 The main cast was announced in September 2015 with principal photography beginning that same month, which ran to October 21, 2015.
 Post-production on the film began on October 31, 2015.

-Universal Pictures used its 1963–90 logo, designed by Universal Title and Optical for MCA Inc., to open and promote the film.
+Universal Pictures used its 1963–1990 logo, designed by Universal Title and Optical for MCA Inc., to open and promote the film.